 The best part is that this is not only a quick meal, it is also very nutritious.
 We are adding loads of vegetables and you can choose to add veggies of your choice.
 I added a mix of carrots, green beans, green peas, edamame and corn.

-Tips to make Perfect Vegetable Pilaf in Instant Pot
+Tips to make Perfect Rice Pilaf in Instant Pot

 - I usually don’t use the rice mode in the instant pot to make basmati rice.
 Instead the manual mode works perfectly and also takes less time.
 But don’t forget to give some time, about 10 minutes, before you release the pressure manually (5 minutes NPR).